 Just walking down the bedding aisle, a number of strange words are thrown at customers: duvet, comforter, quilt, pillow sham.
-It seems like someone needs a thesaurus just to make sure they are checking out with the right product.
+It seems like someone needs a thesaurus just to make sure they’re checking out with the right product.

-Well, a thesaurus isn’t necessary to understand the differences between quilts and comforters.
-I’ve put together a guide to help all those confused shoppers decide which type of bedding is right for their bedroom.
+A thesaurus necessary to understand the differences between quilts and comforters.
+I’ve put together a guide to help confused shoppers decide which type of bedding is right for their bedroom.

-In this quilt vs comforter guide, we’ll discuss the similarities and differences between quilts and comforters and, by the end, most readers should know exactly which one they should buy!
+In this quilt vs comforter guide, we’ll discuss the similarities and differences between quilts and comforters.
+By the end, most readers should know exactly which one they should buy!

 What is a Quilt?

 To start, what exactly are we talking about when we say “quilt”?
-A quilt features three layers: a top layer, batting, and then a bottom layer.
-The top layer is what really makes the quilt stand out.
-Going to grandma’s house or watching an old John Ford Western, these are the patchwork creations that can be found hanging over a chair or lying across a country bed.
+A quilt features three layers: a top layer, batting, and a bottom layer.
+The top layer makes the quilt stand out.
+Going to grandma’s house or watching an old John Ford Western, these are the patchwork creations found hanging over a chair or lying across a country bed.

 The inner batting is the quilts fill and it can be made of materials like wool, down, or polyester.
-The bottom layer is usually a single piece of fabric that does not look like the top layer of the quilt.
+The bottom layer is usually a single piece of fabric that doesn’t look like the top layer of the quilt.

 What is a Comforter?

 Inside each square or box will be some type of fluffy fill such as down or down alternative.
-The down will come from animals such as ducks or geese, and the down alternative is made of some type of hypoallergenic material like polyester.
+The down comes from animals such as ducks or geese, and the down alternative is made of some type of hypoallergenic material like polyester.

 Comparing Quilts Vs Comforters

-Looking at quilts and comforters, there are first a few similarities between the two.
-Both types of bedding can contain cotton in their top and bottom layers, and they can both contain fill like down or polyester.
-Also, they can feature a similar gridded design.
+Looking at quilts and comforters, there are a few similarities between the two.
+Both types of bedding can contain cotton in their top and bottom layers, and they can contain fill like down or polyester.
+Both feature a similar gridded design.

 That being said, there are a number of differences between comforters and quilts.
-First off, in general, comforters are going to be loftier than quilts.
-Quilts are usually a flatter type of bedding that lie more flush against the bed, but some of the best comforters can be more cloud-like and fluffy.
+Generally, comforters are going to be loftier than quilts.
+Quilts are usually a flatter type of bedding lying more flush against the bed.
+However, some of the best comforters can be more cloud-like and fluffy.

-With this extra fluff and loft, comforters are usually going to be warmer than quilts.
-Especially when we are talking about heavy, fluffy down comforters with a baffle box design, there is going to be better insulation than what we find with a thin quilt.
+With this extra fluff and loft, comforters should be warmer than quilts.
+Especially when we are talking about heavy, fluffy down comforters with a baffle box design, there’s better insulation than what we find with a thin quilt.

 The style of comforters and quilts can be quite different as well.
-While some modern quilts might feature a simple design with one color in the top layer, others can have much more ornate, flamboyant styles.
-This is even more common when we are talking about classic and classic-style quilts.
+While some modern quilts might feature a simple design with one color in the top layer, others can have more ornate, flamboyant styles.
+This is more common when we are talking about classic and classic-style quilts.
 They can feature a patchwork of disparate colors, images, and fabrics.
-Comforters, on the other hand, are usually one color and one type of fabric.
+Comforters are usually one color and one type of fabric.

-Comforters and quilts are also different when we consider their uses.
-A comforter is only really going to be found on a bed and will be used for sleeping and napping.
+Comforters and quilts are different when we consider their uses.
+A comforter is only found on a bed and used for sleeping and napping.
 Quilts will also be found on beds, but they can also act as couch throws or even tablecloths.

 Who Should Pick A Quilt?